What to Do When You're Bored at Work: a Comprehensive Guide

 Yet years pass by, and you're still doing exactly the same tasks, with no promotion on the horizon and nothing new learned.
 This lack of momentum can drain your drive – making every day at work feel like Groundhog Day.

-Your Personal Life Values Do Not Align With Those of the Company
+Your Personal Life Values Do Not Align with Those of the Company

 Working for a company whose values do not align with your own can be incredibly frustrating.
 It's like trying to row a boat in different directions from everyone else on board, making any headway feel impossible.